d8euAI8sMs/tip-1-backprojection/README.md

 ## About

-2D image reconstruction from a number of 1D projections using Filtered Back Projection method.
+2D image reconstruction from a number of 1D projections using

+* Filtered Back Projection method
+* Kaczmarz method
+* Max Entropy method

 ## Status and Artifacts